These are some of the questions we typically hear from new members and those interested in joining the Club.

 Membership of our Club is open to all, and anyone is welcome to join!
 The procedure is simple, and is as follows:

 You can collect it from the office in Hatfield Street once you have been elected and your subscription fees have been paid.
-Alternatively you can arrange for it to be posted to you.

 You can pay a deposit for it at the office, once you’ve met all the following qualifying requirements: